 Mental health has always been a stigma, be it in a developed or underdeveloped country.
 But in the last few years, we as a society have become more aware of this burden which is affecting the young and the old alike and we realize that we still have a long way to go.
 The good news is countries can make a difference using existing knowledge and research and enhance investment in this area.

 One in ten people worldwide has a mental health disorder, but only one percent of the global health workforce is treating such illnesses, which are still widely stigmatized, according to the United Nations Agency.

 The ones which face natural calamities or countries facing serious socio-economic challenges are at a higher risk.
 The rate of depression and suicides increase significantly in these countries.

 What can be done for mental health in developing countries?

 Visibly increase the attention given to mental disorders at national and international levels.
 Strong leadership is needed to make mental health a priority, to commit to innovative and quality services, to channel resources toward mental health systems, and to strengthen community services.

 Introduce or strengthen programs that promote and protect mental well-being in general health services (integrated care), school curricula (life skills), and occupational health schemes (wellness at work); and promote better coordination across these platforms and sectors.

 All of us with interest in the health and development of people and communities.
-This includes international organisations, development aid agencies, trusts/foundations, businesses and governments.
+This includes international organizations, development aid agencies, trusts/foundations, businesses, and governments.